Advising | Neuroscience Program | The University of Vermont(title)

 The fundamental purpose of academic advising is to assist you in clarifying and meeting your educational and career goals.
 Academic advising works best when both the student and faculty member work together as a team.

 Your academic advisor has expertise in scholarly issues, especially pertaining to neuroscience.
-There are many other issues about which you may seek advice and support such as student health, legal matters, writing and learning skills, general career planning, lifestyle/residential issues, academic accommodations and more.
-UVM offers a variety of free professional advising regarding these and other issues.
-The College of Arts & Sciences Student Services can help you to identify the resources most likely to meet your needs.
+There are many other issues about which you may seek advice and support such as student health, legal matters, writing and learning skills, general career planning, lifestyle/residential issues, academic accommodations, and more.
+UVM offers a variety of free professional advice regarding these and other issues.
+The College of Arts and Sciences Student Services can help you identify the resources most likely to meet your needs.

 Getting an Advisor within Neuroscience

-When you declare a Neuroscience major, you will be assigned to a faculty advisor.
-You should meet with your advisor prior to the pre-registration period each semester to discuss your progress towards fulfilling your degree requirements.
+When you declare a neuroscience major, you will be assigned to a faculty advisor.
+You should meet with your advisor before the pre-registration period each semester to discuss your progress toward fulfilling your degree requirements.
 We encourage first and second-year students to take advantage of group advising sessions with faculty and/or peer advisors.
 For juniors and seniors, meetings one-on-one meetings with faculty advisors may be more appropriate.
 Remember: it’s your responsibility to schedule and attend advising meetings.

 Advising within Neuroscience